AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Tutorials_FlameSheet.rst

 ..  _sec:TUTO_FS::Problem:

 The problem setup is mostly contained in the three C++ source/header files mentioned above.
-Looking into ``pelelm_prob_parm.H`` first, we can see the set of parameters that will be used to specify the initial and boundary conditions: ::
+Looking into ``pelelmex_prob_parm.H`` first, we can see the set of parameters that will be used to specify the initial and boundary conditions: ::

     struct ProbParm